José Antonio Kast: Early life and career

-Kast studied law at the Pontifical Catholic University of Chile, where he came in contact with the Movimiento Gremialista (Guildist Movement).
-He was a candidate for the presidency of the university's student federation (FEUC).
-As a student, Kast appeared on the 1988 Chilean national plebiscite electoral space, supporting the option to extend Pinochet's rule for eight more years.
+Kast studied law at the Pontifical Catholic University of Chile, where he became involved with the Movimiento Gremialista (Guildist Movement).
+He ran for president of the university's student federation (FEUC).
+As a student, he appeared in a campaign ad for the "Yes" vote in the 1988 Chilean national plebiscite, supporting an eight-year extension of Augusto Pinochet's rule.